LLNL/DragonView/README.md

 jspm install
 ```

-## Running CommonGround
+## Running DragonView
 1. Start the server
 ```
 cd server
-node server.js   // or add CG_DIR to your environment.
+DragonView_DB=<path-to-db.sqlite> node server.js   // or add DragonView_DB to your environment.
 ```
-2. Open a browser and point it to localhost:4000
+2. Open a browser and point it to localhost:4100

 ## User Interactions
 tdb